jrobrien91/suny-oswego-workshop/README.md

 Radar basics will include a presentation on radar data formats and background information on the open radar software stack.

-### Section 2 ( Radar Software Foundations )
+### Section 2 (Py-ART Basics)

-This section will include reading and displaying radar data with Py-ART and xradar.
+Example notebooks on the basics of Py-ART

-### Section 3 ( LEE Example )
+### Section 3 ( SOURCE Example )

-Students will work through an example notebook utilizing data obtained from LEE.
+Students will work through an example notebook utilizing data obtained from SOURCE.

 ## Running the Notebooks